 We recently talked about seven scholarships for LGBTQ+ students, but those aren’t the only ones available.
-There are dozens of opportunities, but here are three more to help you get your search started.
+There are dozens of scholarship opportunities out there.
+We’ve found three more LGBTQ+ scholarships to help continue your search.

-If you’re interested in new media, digital advertising, or data science, you may want to add the Visto Bill Caspare Memorial Fund Diversity Scholarship to your potential scholarship list.
+Are you interested in new media, digital advertising, or data science?
+Then add the Visto Bill Caspare Memorial Fund Diversity Scholarship to your potential scholarship list.
 The award gives $10,000 to the winner.

-In order to apply for this scholarship, you must be a minority (African American, Hispanic American, Asian American, Native American, or multiracial) and living in the United States.
+In order to apply for this scholarship, you must be a minority.
+That includes African American, Hispanic American, Asian American, Native American, or multiracial.
+You also have to live in the United States.
 You must also be gay, lesbian, bisexual, transgender, or queer.
-The award is only open to students who are entering their junior or senior year of undergraduate or going after their Master’s.
-You should have a 3.25 GPA or higher and two personal statements, resume, transcript, portfolio, and three references should be included along with your application form.
+The award is open to undergraduate students who are entering their junior or senior year.
+The award is also open to students going after their Master’s.
+You should have a 3.25 GPA or higher.
+The application asks for two personal statements, your resume, your transcript, portfolio, and three references.

 Hosted by the University of California, San Diego, the Marx & Marshall Gay and Lesbian Scholarship was founded in 1996.
 The winner will receive up to $1,000 for one year.

 To win this award, the student should be a part of the LGBTQ+ community and have a very strong academic record.
-The winner will be chosen based on financial need, academic merit, leadership, and community service.
+The organization chooses winners based on financial need, academic merit, leadership, and community service.

 Awarded by the University of Colorado in Boulder, the Joel Roger Wayne Scholarship was funded to help students who are part of the LGBTQ+ community but had been cut off financially from their parents due to their sexual orientation.
 The award grants $1,000 each school year to the winner.